anwarMZ/CoMW/Readme.md

 If you use CoMW in your research, please cite:

 Anwar MZ, Lanzen A, Bang-Andreasen T, and Jacobsen CS.
-To assemble or not to resemble – benchmarking of metatranscriptomic practices and a validated Comparative Metatranscriptomics Workflow (CoMW), _GigaScience_,[Under Review]
+To assemble or not to resemble – A validated Comparative Metatranscriptomics Workflow (CoMW), _GigaScience_,[Under Review]

 For queries or issues please contact : mzanwar@envs.au.dk